skrattaren/apf.rst/apf.rst

   lot, lot further than that."

   Herne the Hunter also appears himself in "`Lords and Ladies`_".
-Here is some relevant information condensed from the book "`The Western Way`_" by John and Caitlin Matthews:
+Here is some relevant information condensed from the book **The Western Way** by John and Caitlin Matthews:

   "Herne the Hunter / Cernunnos is God of green and growing things;